ajs787/deep-fryer/README.md

 # meme deep-fryer

-deep-fry any image by running this tool in your terminal!
+This is a tool to deep-fry any image saved on your device.
+You can use it by running it in your terminal.

 ## step 1: clone the repo in any folder
 git clone https://github.com/ajs787/deep-fryer.git